armak/Leviathan-2.0/README.md

 * Easy to customize for your needs.

 ## Compatibility
 Current version intended to be used with Visual Studio 2017 (any version).
 Make sure you have a version with the latest Windows SDK installed (at least version 10.0.17134.0), or use version 8.1.
 With some extra configuration 2015 and 2013 should work as well.
+Leviathan is is very Windows-specific and isn't really sensibly portable anywhere else.

 ## Configurations
 This section describes the different build configurations available from Visual Studio IDE